 The Company executed a Promissory Note with directors and officers of the Company in the aggregate amount of \$350,000 on December 1, 2017.
-The Promissory Notes are unsecured and bear an interest at a rate of 10% calculated and payable semi-annually.
-The Company recorded interest \$5,465 during the period for the promissory note.
+The Promissory Notes were unsecured and bore an interest at a rate of 10% calculated and payable semi-annually.
+The Company recorded interest of \$5,466 (2017 - \$2,973) during the period for the promissory note.

-On February 26, 2018 the Company entered into a Conversion Agreement with each of its Promissory Note holders to which the parties agreed to convert \$350,000 of debt for 4,900,000 commons shares.
-The commons shares were valued at a fair value of \$0.05 per share for a total of \$245,000.
-The remaining \$105,000 was recorded as a gain on debt forgiveness in the interim condensed statement of income and comprehensive income.
-The accrued interest amount of \$8,438 was forgiven by the Promissory Note holders at the time of conversion was recorded as a gain on debt forgiveness in the interim condensed statement of statement of income and comprehensive income.
+On February 26, 2018 the Company entered into a Conversion Agreement with each of its Promissory Note holders to which the parties agreed to convert \$350,000 of debt for 4,900,000 common shares.
+The common shares were valued at a fair value of \$0.05 per share for a total of \$245,000.
+The remaining \$105,000 was recorded as a gain on debt forgiveness in the statements of income and comprehensive income.
+The accrued interest amount of \$8,438 was forgiven by the Promissory Note holders at the time of conversion was recorded as a gain on debt forgiveness in the interim condensed statement of income and comprehensive income.